 The exhibit’s closing conference was held at the Italian Cultural Centre led by Carol Anne Wien, Karyn Callaghan, and artists Jason Avery, Chriseddy, Monica Didur, Marla Panko.
 The ad hoc group is disbanded but several participants continue to meet, with Jennifer Armstrong taking on a lead role.

 An ad hoc group representing The Bishop Strachan School, York University, Seneca College and the Toronto District School Board, led by Jennifer Armstrong, Junior School principal at The Bishop Strachan School, brought “The Hundred Languages of Children” exhibit to Toronto.
-It was on display at the Toronto Dominion Centre tower, and at the Italian Community Centre on Lawrence Road.
+It was on display at the Toronto Dominion Centre tower, and at the Columbus Centre on Lawrence.

 The exhibit’s opening conference featured keynote speakers Lella Gandini and Amelia Gambetti.